 What Is XIRR?

 When you invest in mutual funds through a SIP, you usually invest every month.
-Each instalment goes in at a different time and at a different NAV.
-Over the years, you may even increase your SIP, pause it for a few months, or redeem part of your investment.
+Each instalment is invested on a different date and at a different Net Asset Value (NAV).
+Over the years, you may also increase your SIP, pause it for a few months, make additional lump sum investments, or redeem part of your investment.
+In such situations, calculating your actual returns becomes slightly more complex.

+In mutual funds, XIRR is widely used to calculate annualised returns for SIPs and investments involving multiple transactions.
 That is why returns for mutual fund SIPs are commonly presented using XIRR, as it reflects your actual investment experience more accurately.

 When you invest in mutual funds, your transactions are rarely uniform.
 You may begin with a SIP of ₹7,000 per month, later increase it to ₹9,500, add a lump sum of ₹60,000 during a market correction, or redeem ₹35,000 for a short-term need.
 Over seven years, these varied contributions may grow into a corpus of ₹2,40,000.

-How to calculate XIRR in Excel step by step
+How to calculate XIRR in Excel?

-Step 1: Enter your transaction details
+1. Enter your transaction details

 Open Microsoft Excel and create two columns:

-Step 2: Add the final value
+2. Add the final value

-Step 3: Apply the XIRR formula
+3. Apply the XIRR formula

 In an empty cell, type: